USCIS Re-Opens Previously Pending Deferral Requests

 Deferred action related to military members and DACA was not affected by the August 7 action, and consideration of such cases is ongoing.

 By way of background, “deferred action” is a discretionary decision to temporarily postpone the removal from the United States of a person who is illegally present.
 In the deferred action determinations at issue here, the Department of Homeland Security will make case-by-case, discretionary decisions based on the totality of the evidence and circumstances.
 Such cases will be decided based on the discretion of career USCIS employees, including but not limited to considerations similar to the Department of State’s consideration of B-2 visas when such visas are requested for medical purposes.
-Deferred action does not grant an alien lawful immigration status, nor does it excuse any past or future periods of unlawful presence.
+Deferred action does not grant a non citizen lawful immigration status, nor does it excuse any past or future periods of unlawful presence.